BrokenSource/Pyaket/website/faq/alternatives.md

 - No safety against partial installs: Instructing Windows users how to open a powershell in a directory, then typing executable name plus `self restore` is annoying to say the least.
 - Variable naming schemes are confusing at times, tries to support everything and nothing at the same time, better to limit the scope, have sane defaults, go all in pip or uv exclusively.
 - Some critical options aren't configurable, such as the installation's root directory.
+- No version management, removing unused previous installations, etc.

 ## [PyInstaller](https://github.com/pyinstaller/pyinstaller)

-- Mainly, a `--onefile` executable needs to fully unpack itself to the system temp directory each run, not only being slow but wearing out SSDs quickly.
-Can be improved by extracting once and having mechanisms to detect partial installs.
+- A `--onefile` executable needs to fully unpack itself to the system temp directory each run, not only being slow but wearing out SSDs quickly
 - Compatibility is generally nice, but packages needing to bundle shared libraries are often a huge problem with unecessarily complex build hooks passing the hot potato around.
 - Attempts to bundle a whole virtual environment with a python interpreter, may have issues with platform executable sizes hard limits when including pytorch.
 - Doesn't utilizes a shared cache for wheels as installs don't go through a pip-like tool.

 ## [Nuitka](https://github.com/nuitka/nuitka)

-- Amazing how it works at all,
+Amazing how it works at all

-- Generating C code is very slow on a single python thread
+- Generating C code is very slow on a single python thread and might diverge from cpython.
+- Compatibility issues with many packages, especially ones with C extensions.
+Requires many hooks to bundle shared libraries, of which may not be compatible with all user systems.